Students in the Sixth Form at Beths Grammar School will study A Level courses (only).

 The school policy is: that all students study a core programme of at least three courses in Year 12.
 Some students may opt to study four.

-In Year 13, most students will continue with a programme of three (A level) courses.
-Exceptional students may continue with more than three A levels in Year 13.
+In Year 13, students will continue on their programme of three (A Level) courses, although some students may also continue on four.

 UCAS Predicted Grades: